2004 Khobar massacre: Perpetrators

 Most news describe the attackers being four in number.
 Claiming responsibility was a previously unheard-of militant group calling itself "The Jerusalem Squadron" or 'Jerusalem Brigade' of the 'Mujahedin of the Arabian Peninsula'—a local Saudi Arabia-based faction of al-Qaeda.
 The group said it was attacking "Zionists and Crusaders" who are in Saudi Arabia to "steal our oil and resources."
 According to the then Saudi Ambassador in Washington, Prince Bandar bin Sultan, the goal of the terrorists was to harm Saudi Arabia's stability and harm its economy.
 An audio tape was released in which Abdulaziz al-Muqrin, thought to be one of al-Qaeda's leaders in Saudi Arabia, took responsibility.
 Jamestown Foundation's Terrorism Monitor identified its leader as Turki bin Fahd al-Moteiri (also known as Fawaz al-Nashimi).

 Kidnappers asked the hostages if they were Christian or Muslim, letting the Muslims go, and slitting the throats of non-Muslims.

-In a 3000 word account of the killings posted on a website by the operation's commander, Fawaz Bin Mohammed Al-Nashmi, Nashmi describes the killing of an Italian expatriate after the captive has pleaded for his life.
+In a 3000 word account of the killings posted on a website, Fawaz al-Nashimi, the operation's commander, describes the killing of an Italian expatriate after the captive has pleaded for his life.

 Brother Husayn spotted the Italian infidel lout.
 He pointed his weapon at him and ordered him to approach.
 The infidel lout approached.
 We examined his identification papers and decided to contact Al-Jazeera so that he could address his countrymen and send them a message warning against fighting a war against Islam and its people.
 We would then cut his throat to send a message to the Italians who are fighting our brothers in Iraq and to the idiot leader of Italy, who wants to confront the lions of Islam.
 We contacted Al-Jazeera.
 I told the announcer to talk to him [the Italian].
 He began to talk to him.
 The announcer asked me, "Does he speak English?"
 I told the announcer, "Do you have Italian translators?"
 He said, "Yes."
 I said, "So let him speak his language."
 He spoke for several minutes.
 I asked the announcer, "Did you record that?"
 He said, "Yes."
 Then the hero Nimr cut his throat.

 Saudi security forces have been criticized for allowing the perpetrators to move freely from one target to another as late as five hours into the attack, to eat and sleep at the hotel and to give an interview to al-Jazeera television over the phone during their operation.
 Government forces also failed to prevent the attackers from fighting their way out of the compound and escaping.

 According to author Michael Griffin, the seeming "impotence" of the security forces and the "stolen SUVs, pilfered uniforms and a freedom in their savagery" of the attackers, may indicate that the attacks were "condoned, if not encouraged, by the security forces set up" to protect the foreign workers.